Stuck: London commuters face stress in subway strike

 "It is really scary out there, cyclists are taking huge chances," doctor Simon Quantrill said.
 "The traffic is mad."

-The strike also closed subway links from Terminals 4 and 5 at London Heathrow airport and connections at London's major train stations.
+Huge lines for taxis formed at major railway stations as people tried to continue their journeys.
+One busy station, Clapham Junction, was evacuated because of severe overcrowding.

-The 24-hour strike began Sunday evening, and service isn't expected to get back to normal until Tuesday morning.
+The 24-hour strike is due to end at 6 p.m.
+(1800 GMT), but Transport for London said service wasn't expected to get back to normal until Tuesday morning.

 Transport unions are protesting job cuts and ticket-office closures, citing safety issues.